learn-co-curriculum/react-hooks-react-router-intro/README.md

 ## Objectives

 1. How client-side routing works
-2. What the trade-off are for client-side routing
+2. What the trade-offs are for client-side routing
 3. What `pushState` is